Last updated on January 22nd, 2024 at 13:25

 What Are The Different Coffee Roasts?
 Different Coffee Roasts Explained!

-I’ve been emailed and PM’d on social media few times asking me what the three roast level of coffee are.
+I’ve been emailed and messages on social media few times asking me what the three roast levels of coffee are.
 There are actually four main roast levels with many more roasts within those levels.

 I seriously wish that there was some kind of universal regulation on roasts and names!